eProsima/Micro-XRCE-DDS-docs/docs/agent_api.rst

     bool create(int argc, char** argv);

-Creates a UDP/TCP/Serial *Micro XRCE-DDS Agent*, based on the given arguments.
+This function creates a UDP/TCP/Serial *Micro XRCE-DDS Agent*, based on the given arguments.

 Returns ``true`` if the arguments were valid and an *Agent* was successfully created, ``false`` otherwise.